victorsgb/food-explorer-backend/README.md

 ## English version

+### Deploy the project

+This project was deployed with [Render](https://render.com/), and you can access it at this [link](https://food-explorer-backend.onrender.com), although everything that you see is an HTTP request error.
+It is more interesting that you make server requests running at `https://food-explorer-backend.onrender.com` through applications such as [Insomnia](https://insomnia.rest/download) or directly from your favorite browser.

 ### Project structure

 The `src` folder contains the `index.ts` file, whose function is to start the server on the specified port.